 Throughout the courses, you will complete items to include in your CDA Professional Portfolio.
 Please refer to the Portfolio Tab above for more specific details.

-As you complete your courses, you should also be assembling your Professional Portfolio.
-Most of the CDA portfolio items are completed in your CDA preparation courses (see Course Overview tab and Portfolio Checklist below).
+As you complete your courses, you should also be assembling your CDA Professional Portfolio.

 The CDA credential process requires all candidates to produce a Portfolio to document evidence of their competence in three (3) areas:

-Download this helpful guide and watch this video for assembling your Professional Portfolio as a Physical Binder.
+STEP 3: Organize your Professional Portfolio by using the “Assembling Your Professional Portfolio as Physical Binder” document below.
 Be sure to use the Tab Inserts and Divider Inserts linked below for better organization.

 Before you start your application for the CDA, you must request feedback from the families in your program.
 This is part of your CDA Professional Portfolio.
 Refer to your CDA Competency Handbook for the details.